cfryanr/issues2stories/README.md

   Custom scales are not supported by issues2stories unless the compile-time values for the point scale keys in [internal/trackeractivity/constants.go](internal/trackeractivity/constants.go) are adjusted to match your custom scale.
-- The issues2stories Tracker story import integration will not work for the open GitHub issues beyond the first 100 issues.
-This is because the issues2stories backend code is not using pagination yet when making the GitHub API request to list open stories.
-This should be easy to fix.

 ## Installing